Eurocodes: National Highways' role in Eurocodes

 The Standing Committee was an Institution committee, and acted on behalf of the structural engineering community involving representatives from a wide range of organisations covering all sectors of the industry.
 The committee sat between December 2004 and September 2010.

-Sibdas Chakrabarti represented the Highways Agency on the Committee.
+Sibdas Chakrabarti represented National Highways on the Committee.

 Since the implementation of Eurocodes the committee’s work has become part of the activities of the Engineering Practice Committee.
 Further details may be obtained from the Institution of Structural Engineers website.